AmbientServices/AmbientServices/README.md

     }
 }
 ```
-### Default Provider
+### Default Implementation
-The default provider tracks progress and provides access to the data, but does not output the progress information anywhere.
+The default implementation tracks progress and provides access to the data, but does not output the progress information anywhere.

 ## AmbientClock